The Last Days of Troy – reviews of 'vivid' Homer play

 British supermodel Lily Cole appears in her first full professional stage role as Helen.
 Runs until 7 June, then Shakespeare's Globe, London, 10-28 June.

-"Lily Cole proves perfect casting as Helen of Troy in this knife-sharp twist on Homer," says Dominic Cavendish in the Daily Telegraph.
+What the critics like"Lily Cole proves perfect casting as Helen of Troy in this knife-sharp twist on Homer," says Dominic Cavendish in the Daily Telegraph.
 Her studied impassivity and radiant intelligence keeps you fascinated, and guessing.

 "Cole's blankness is perfect for a character who trades on her power over men but also her unknowability," says Dominic Maxwell in The Times.
 It's an effective performance in an accessible, absorbing evening of mythic storytelling.